Bigmax81/example_prometheus_application_nodejs/README.md

 **prom-client** give access to several Javascript Objects representing the different types of Prometheus metrics : Counter, Gauge, Summary and Histogram.
-According to your needs, you can choose one (or more) of these metrics and using in your project.
+According to your needs, you can choose one (or more) of these metrics and use it in your project.

-Here, I wish count the number of requests to the web page corresponding to a mini-server.
+Here, I want to count the number of requests to the web page corresponding to a mini-server.
 So, in **Hello.ts** file, I create a server with NodeJS module **restify** like this :

 ~~~~